javaplus/MadScientist/lessons/Led.md

 ## Wiring Diagram

 Plug a red wire from the longer leg on the LED to the 3.3V pin on the Pico.
 And a black wire from the other leg to a GND(Ground) pin on the pico.

+NOTE: Technically the color of wires you use don't matter (internally they are the same), but the color does make it easier to know the purpose.
+Usually, red wires indicate positive(+) and black or white wires indicate ground/negative(-).

 See Diagram:

 ![LED Wiring Diagram](/lessons/images/simple_led_bb.png)

 When you plug the wires into the LED you should see it light up.
 If you accidentally plug the wires in backwards (long leg to ground), then it shouldn't hurt anything, but it won't light up because a Diode only allows electricity to flow in one direction.